syncfusion-content/js-api-docs/api/js/ejGrid.md

 <ts ref="ej.FilterOperators"/>

 Gets or sets a value that indicates whether to define the filter condition to filtered column.
+See <a href="global.html#enum:filteroperator">operator</a>

 #### Default Value:
 {:.param}